Blogs > Health & Wellbeing

 The first step to dog diarrhoea prevention is understanding what causes your dog’s tummy trouble.
 Determining the exact cause of your dog’s diarrhoea will depend on the circumstances that led up to their loose stools.

-1. A Change in Diet
+1. A change in diet

 Sudden changes in your dog's diet can disrupt their digestive system.
 This can lead to diarrhoea.